giantswarm/docs/src/content/overview/architecture/authentication/_index.md

 The platform API is a Kubernetes API that operates on the management cluster.
 To allow access to the platform API, Giant Swarm sets up a [dex](https://github.com/giantswarm/dex-app) instance in the management cluster, configured with some default connectors that grant our staff access and additional connectors that can be configured by the customer.

-Dex acts as a portal to other identity providers (idP) through "connectors".
+Dex acts as a portal to other identity providers (idP) through connectors.
 The supported connectors are [listed in the official dex documentation](https://dexidp.io/docs/connectors/) and we can walk you through the setup of any of them.

 ### Authorization